rsksmart/devportal-1.0/rif/storage/services/pinning/guides/local_ui.md

 #### Creating offer
 In the UI, fill in the offer details.
 The fields are as follows:

- - *Capacity* - the storage capacity of the offer in MB
+ - *Capacity* - The storage capacity of the offer in MB
  - *Periods* - Specifies array of periods how often is payment required in seconds
  - *Prices* - Specifies prices in wei per Megabyte for each Billing Period, resulting in period-price tuple
  - *Message* - A peerId of the provider's communication system